tonywoode/mrT/readme.md

 ## License

-Distributed under the BSD-3 License; see Package/bsd.txt
+Distributed under the BSD-3 License - see Package/bsd.txt